 Quality lodging for passengers was an important part of the Santa Fe Railway system during the late 19th and early 20th centuries.
 As the railroad expanded west, a chain of hotels and restaurants run by the Fred Harvey Company opened along the Santa Fe rail lines.
 The hotels and restaurants were known as Harvey Houses, and they became famous for their quality food and service.

-Hotel of Yesteryear The Fray Marcos Hotel located inside the Williams Depot was one of the original Harvey Houses, and was named after Spanish missionary Marcos de Niza, who explored the Southwest in the early 16th century.
+The Fray Marcus Hotel located inside the Williams Depot was one of the original Harvey Houses, and was named after Spanish missionary Marcos de Niza, who explored the Southwest in the early 16th century.
 (The Fred Harvey Company often named its hotels after early explorers.)
 The hotel and adjoining depot opened to the public in 1908 with 22 guest rooms.
 In 1925, 21 additional rooms were added.

 Hotel of Today